Tetsuya3850/CS-Terminology/README.md

 ### Graph Database
 In a graph database, each node is a record and each arc is a relationship between two nodes.
 Graph databases are optimized to represent complex relationships with many foreign keys or many-to-many relationships.
 Graphs databases offer high performance for data models with complex relationships, such as a social network.
 Neo4j is a famous example.

+## Object Oriented Programming

+### Favor Composition Over Inheritance
+Code reuse should be achieved by assembling smaller units of functionality instead of inheriting from classes.
+In other words, use can-do, has-a, or uses-a relationships instead of is-a relationships.

+### MVC
+The Model-View-Controller (MVC) is an architectural pattern that organizes an application into three components: the model, the view, and the controller.
+The Model corresponds to the data-related logic.
+The View component is used for all the UI logic.
+Controllers act as an middle man between Model and View to process incoming requests, manipulate data using the Model component and interact with the Views to render the final output.
+Ruby on Rails.

 ## Programming Language